-The GIRFT Litigation workstream, led by John Machin, shares data on litigation costs with NHS trusts with the aim of working with clinicians and managers to determine how clinical practice could improve, reducing the potential for future litigation.
-Data on the surgical specialties has already been shared with trusts.
+The GIRFT litigation workstream, led by John Machin, shares data on litigation costs with NHS trusts with the aim of working with clinicians and managers to determine how clinical practice could improve, reducing the potential for future litigation by enhancing patient experience.

-The litigation workstream is now being expanded to cover medical and clinical service workstreams, which will help drive both improvements in patient safety and reduction in litigation across the NHS.
+The litigation workstream is being expanded to cover medical and clinical service workstreams, which will help drive both improvements in patient safety and reduction in litigation across the NHS.

 Clinical Lead: John Machin

-John holds an honours degree in Medical Sciences from Magdalen College, Oxford and completed his clinical training at UCL.
-He was awarded a Distinction in a Postgraduate Certificate in Musculoskeletal Science, is a member of the Royal College of Surgeons of England having completed his higher surgical training in Nottingham before being awarded a post-CCT fellowship in Joint Reconstruction & Oncology at the University of British Columbia, Vancouver.
+John holds an honours degree in Medical Sciences from Magdalen College, Oxford, and completed his clinical training at UCL.
+He is a fellow of the Royal College of Surgeons of England having completed his higher surgical training in Nottingham before being awarded a post-CCT fellowship in Joint Reconstruction & Oncology at the University of British Columbia, Vancouver.
 John is a previous National Medical Director’s Clinical Fellow at NHS England.

-John is involved in many of the current work streams.
+John is involved in many of the current GIRFT work streams.

 NHS England and NHS Improvement National Medical Director’s Clinical Fellow